-Maths home learning for Year 1 and 2 children (and Reception from Easter) consists of a succession of certificates for them to work towards achieving.
+Maths home learning for Year 2 children consists of a succession of certificates for them to work towards achieving.

 Certificates are only awarded if the child can apply their learning in practical contexts -it's not just about reciting by rote!